tolga0001/LeaseAgreement/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# PDF Information Extraction tools on frontend side depends on NLP Server, it should be run seperately on different port and should be used as API.
+## PDF Information Extraction tools on frontend side depends on NLP Server, server.js file on NLP Server should be run seperately on different port and should be used as API.
+Run NLP Server before main app:

+### 'npm start server.js'

 ## Available Scripts